Description

 Are the screws included in the 100-piece pack?

-No. The TD60 pack contains 100 disc collars only.
-Galvanised steel screws are selected separately based on insulation thickness and substrate embedment for each project.
-This is the design intent — one disc SKU covers every insulation thickness from 30 mm reveal boards to 200 mm deep-renovation panels, with the screw length chosen to suit the build-up.
+No. The pack contains 100 disc collars only.
+Galvanised steel screws are selected separately based on insulation thickness and substrate embedment.
+This is the design intent — one disc SKU covers every thickness from 30 mm reveal boards to 200 mm deep-renovation panels, with the screw chosen to suit the build-up.

 How many TD60 fixings do I need per square metre?

-The standard density is 6 fixings per m² for EPS and XPS boards, rising to 8 per m² for mineral wool to handle the slab's higher weight.
+The standard density is 6 fixings per m² for EPS and XPS, rising to 8 per m² for mineral wool to handle the slab's higher weight.
 Corners, parapets, eaves, and upper storeys typically need a denser pattern confirmed by a project-specific wind-load calculation under BS EN 1991-1-4.
-A 100-piece bag therefore covers approximately 12–17 m² at standard density, which lines up with one typical domestic elevation.
+A 100-piece bag covers roughly 12–17 m² at standard density, lining up with one typical domestic elevation.

 Can I use TD60 discs on masonry walls?

 The TD60 is designed for screw-fixed applications into substrates where a thread engages directly — timber, OSB, plywood, cement board, and steel sheet.
-On masonry the LTX plug range provides an integrated disc and expansion mechanism in a single component, which suits brick, block, concrete, and stone walls better than a separate disc-plus-screw combination.
+On masonry, the LTX plug range provides an integrated disc and expansion mechanism in one component, which suits brick, block, concrete, and stone better than a separate disc-plus-screw combination.

 Do the discs have to be countersunk?

-Countersinking is not structurally required — the disc clamps the board correctly when seated flat against the face.
-However, countersinking and capping eliminates the thermal bridge at each fixing point and produces a smoother surface for the basecoat to cover, which matters on dark renders where any anomaly shows through.
-On projects specifying a premium rendered finish, countersinking every fixing is best practice and is required by several EWI system certifications.
+Countersinking is not structurally required — the disc clamps correctly when seated flat against the face.
+It does eliminate the thermal bridge at each fixing and produces a smoother surface for the basecoat, which matters on dark renders where any anomaly shows through.
+On projects specifying a premium rendered finish, countersinking every fixing is best practice and is required by several EWI system certifications, subject to the specific system holder's guidance.

 How do I calculate the right screw length for a TD60?

-Add the insulation thickness, the adhesive bed (5–10 mm), and a minimum 25–30 mm embedment into the structural timber or steel.
+Add the insulation thickness, the adhesive bed (5–10 mm), and a minimum 25–30 mm embedment into structural timber or steel.
 A 100 mm EPS board on 11 mm OSB over a timber stud needs roughly a 140–150 mm screw to cover board, adhesive, sheathing, and embedment.
-Always verify on the actual build-up before ordering volume — substrate quality varies, and an extra 10 mm of embedment is cheap insurance against pull-out.
+Always verify on the actual build-up before ordering volume — an extra 10 mm of embedment is cheap insurance against pull-out.

 Will the TD60 compress mineral wool too much?

-Light surface compression of the mineral wool fibres under the disc is normal and does not affect clamping performance — the 64 mm collar distributes the load across the disc footprint, and the slab's body density carries the clamping force without further compression.
-If a fully flush face is required, countersink the disc and cap with a plug cap to restore the surface profile under the basecoat.
+Light surface compression of the fibres under the disc is normal and does not affect clamping — the 64 mm collar distributes load across its footprint, and the slab's body density carries the clamping force without further compression.
+If a fully flush face is required, countersink the disc and cap it to restore the surface profile under the basecoat.

 What happens to the discs at end of life?

-Polypropylene is recyclable through standard plastics recovery streams when the EWI system is eventually stripped at end-of-life demolition or refurbishment.
-The discs separate cleanly from the screw at that point — magnetic sorting recovers the galvanised steel, and the polymer collar goes through the polypropylene stream.
-The embodied carbon contribution per fixing point is small relative to the insulation board and render layers above it.
+Polypropylene is recyclable through standard plastics recovery streams when the system is eventually stripped at demolition or refurbishment.
+The disc separates cleanly from the screw — magnetic sorting recovers the galvanised steel, and the polymer collar goes through the polypropylene stream.
+The embodied carbon per fixing is small relative to the insulation and render layers above.